tabokie/hi-note/docs/learn-to-be-hired/interview.md

 #### SpecTM transactional memory

 -   motivation
-    -   larger atomic
+    -   in concept: larger atomic
-    -   slow
+    -   in practice: slow for write-barrier and logging
 -   isolation
     -   dependency tracking
 -   durability